 You can make information about APIs you develop in Anypoint Platform publicly available for applications that want to consume the API.
 You can publish APIs on your organization’s developer portal or create your own portal for a particular API.
 You can limit access to certain users.

 You can access your organization’s developer portal by using the name of your organization in the following URL:

 From the API Administration page, you can also access your organization’s developer portal using the hamburger menu on the right.

 API access management provides the Portals Viewer role for accessing a developer portal or an API portal.
 API portals listed on the developer portal that are public or to which you have been granted Portals Viewer access are visible.

-To access the portal for an API from a developer portal that lists APIs, click the name or version number of the API.
+You access the portal for an API from a developer portal that lists APIs by clicking the name or version number of the API.

 An API Owner determines the content of their API portal.
 Typically, you see documentation for the API and links to resources, such as an API Console.
 If the API you are browsing is implemented with RAML, you can use the API Console to explore the different calls and responses.